Trees

 return res

-To find the diameter, we need to identify the two nodes that are farthest apart so we use a post-order traversal approach.
-Our recursive function computes two values at each node: the height of the current subtree and the maximum diameter found so far.
-For each node, we calculate the path length by adding the heights of its left and right subtrees plus 1 for the current node.
-This recursive method efficiently finds the diameter in a single pass through the tree, examining all possible paths to find the longest one without needing to store or revisit nodes.
+To find the diameter, we need to find the two nodes that are farthest apart, so we use a post-order traversal.
+Our recursivefunction tracks two values at each node: the height of the current subtree and the longest diameter we've seen so far.
+At each node, the candidate path length is the sum of the left and right subtree heights plus 1 for the current node.
+This finds the diameter in a single pass and examines all possible paths without revisiting any nodes.

 Best Practices